corricodes/corricodes/README.md

 </br>**● a tarot card API.**
 </br>**● a currency converter.**

-- 🌱 I’m currently learning **TypeScript, React and Python.**
+- 🌱 I’m currently learning **TypeScript, React and Python - and doing this is helping me improve my skills in JavaScript!**

 - 👯 I’m looking to collaborate on **tools for teaching online and in the classroom!**

 - 📚 I'm intersted in learning more about **AI and machine learning.**

-- 👨‍💻 All of my projects are available at [CorriCodes - RECENTLY UPDATED!](https://corricodes.netlify.app/)
+- 👨‍💻 All of my projects are available at [CorriCodes](https://corricodes.netlify.app/)

 - 📫 How to reach me: **use the form in my portfolio to send me an email!**